ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 {{% notice warning %}}

-Note to self: It is **not a good idea** to use the Jetson 5V pin to power your servos.
+Note to self: It is **not a good idea** to use the Jetson 5V pin to power your PCA9865.
 Electrical noise and 'brownouts' from excess current draw can cause the Nano to act erratically, reset and/or overheat.
 The PCA9685 should get its own, separate power supply.

 {{% /notice %}}